 - C134 Chromosome Biology / Cytogenetics (Sp; 3 units)

 - 135 Physiology & Biochemistry of Plants (F; 3 units)

 - 150 Plant and Microbial Biology (F; 3 units)

 - 160 Plant Molecular Genetics (Sp; 3 units)

 - 141 Intro to Bio-Statistics (Su; 5 units)

-- 142 Introduction to Probability & Statistics in Biology & Public Health (F, Sp; 4 units) - For students declaring Fa16 and beyond, this course is no longer accepted to meet the elective requirement.
+- 142 Introduction to Probability & Statistics in Biology & Public Health (F, Sp; 4 units) - Note: For students who have completed Math 10A/B, or Stat 2 or 20, this course is not accepted to meet the elective requirement.

-- 131A Statistical Inference for Life Scientists (F, Sp; 4 units) - For students declaring Fa16 and beyond, this course is no longer accepted to meet the elective requirement.
+- 131A Statistical Inference for Life Scientists (F, Sp; 4 units) - Note: For students who have completed Math 10A/B, or Stat 2 or 20, this course is not accepted to meet the elective requirement.

 Approved Electives but NOT Regularly Offered

 - Math 127 Mathematical & Computational Methods in Molecular Biology